-This campus is a member of the Florida Association of Postsecondary Schools and Colleges.
+• Member, Florida Association of Postsecondary Schools and Colleges.

 Copies of accreditation, approval and membership documentation are available for inspection at the campus.
 Please contact the Campus President to review this material.

 GAINFUL EMPLOYMENT DISCLOSURES

 For more information about our graduation rates, the median debt of students who completed the program and other important information, please visit our website at www.everest.edu/disclosures.